LukeGrahamLandry/franca/devlog.md

   - had to do it eventually anyway and i think using zig to statically link and run the .ssa tests is an easier starting point than either a) dealing with an emulator with a dynamic libc or b) trying to make everything work at once and use the franca lib/sys/ impls.
+- wasted so much time on something that could have been caught by the slice functions bounds checking that the indices are positive. so finally fixed that. my original bootstrap bytecode only had signed comparisons, but that's been gone for many months now. should have done this so long ago.

 ## (Jun 22)